tpoisot/ms_connectance_complexity/ms_conn_compl.md

 generality [@schoener_food_1989].
 On the other hand, negative skewness indicate that most of the values in the distribution are high.
 Ecologically, it means that most species are wide-range generalists, which happens in densely connected networks.
-This bears importants ecological consequences, as it indicates that due to physical constraints acting on the filling of interactions within the graphs, networks with intermediate connectances are expected to have species with both low and high generality [@schoener_food_1989].
+This bears important ecological consequences, as it indicates that due to physical constraints acting on the filling of interactions within the graphs, networks with intermediate connectances are expected to have species with both low and high generality [@schoener_food_1989].